 PATRICK HUGHES sat by the side door of the café, deep in thought.
 He’d been swirling the string of the teabag in his cup continuously for at least a minute, swirling like the thoughts in his mind.

-‘Why don’t you see her?’ his nineteen-year-old son, John, asked, prompting his father to return from his brief sojourn from reality.
+‘Why don’t you see her?’ his nineteen-year-old son, John, asked, prompting his father to return from his brief break from reality.

 ‘Why don’t you see her?’

 ‘John, it’s not. . . it’s not as simple as that.
+You know this.
 Your mother and I—we haven’t spoken in a long time.’

 ‘Well, I’m the same.
 I don’t know why you expect me to see her when you won’t.’